8 questions with GLB Properties’ Ivana Rose Bramson

 Story: What’s your favorite thing about your job?

 IB: Seeing a completed project come to life after spending anywhere from a couple months to years working on it with my family and our amazing team.
 Everyone has their part to play in bringing a project from vision to reality.
-Also, seeing a new tenant walk in to their new home after giving them keys and watching their face light up with excitement of what their future might hold in their new living space.
+Also, seeing a new renter walk in to their new home after giving them keys and watching their face light up with excitement of what their future might hold in their new living space.

 It’s also been fun to express myself creatively through our Instagram, through photography, light, color and detail.
 Instagram has become our main marketing tool.